graphql/graphql-spec/spec/Section 6 -- Execution.md

   - Set the entry for {deferUsage} in {newDeferMap} to {newDeferredFragment}.
 - Return {newDeferredFragments} and {newDeferMap}.

+ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues,
-GetFutures(objectType, objectValue, variableValues, newGroupedFieldSets, path, deferMap):
+newGroupedFieldSets, supplemental, path, deferMap):

 - Initialize {futures} to an empty list.
 - For each {deferUsageSet} and {groupedFieldSet} in {newGroupedFieldSets}: